WRS-WEEIA-IT/DW-2023-App-iOS/README.md

 </p>

 <div align="center">
-  <p>iOS Mobile App created fully in Swift about our university's department day</p>
+  <p>iOS Mobile App created fully in Swift about our university's department day that enables scanning QR-codes in order to complete tasks.
+The app also enables signing up for events as well as contact with organizers.</p>
 </div>

 # Stack